FOLLOW US

 It is estimated that up to 8% of the population will experience PTSD symptoms at some time in their life.
 People who have been in the military, have experienced sexual violence, or have been through multiple traumatic events are at a higher risk of experiencing PTSD.

-Impacts of PTSD on your daily life include:
+Impacts of PTSD AND C-PTSD on your daily life include:

 Treatment Options